dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 But for those who have the determination and versatile perspective required for perseverence, a more expansive system of modeling can facilitate learning.
 You can choose to learn new activities, just to expand your cognitive skills.
-The more often you do this, this repeated metacognition required for introspection becomes more natural.
-As your conscious mind construct models per-category, the subconscious generalizes these models so they can be reused for other processes.
+The repeated metacognition required for introspection becomes more natural the more often you do this.
+As your conscious mind constructs models per-category, the subconscious generalizes these models so they can be reused for other processes.
 But if you have the powerful ability to construct models for any category, then you can use the conscious mind to deconstruct anything into a familiar model.

 It is extremely powerful to have the capability to see the similiarities in all things.
 The more you understand how and why all